-10 cryptocurrency terms to know before you start investing
+10 Cryptocurrency Terms to Know Before You Start Investing

 Mining

 Mining is primarily the process through which tokens are minted.
 Once they are minted, it becomes part of the blockchain.
-The blockchain is, therefore, the one that maintains the transactions.
+The blockchain is, therefore, the one which maintains the transactions.

 Most of the cryptocurrencies depend on a reliable mining system, which entails solving complex maths riddles to secure and empower a network along with generating new tokens.
 This is done with the help of computing resources, such as computers.